 Ginkgo Gem Shop Dinosaurs

-The Ginko Gem Shop stands just outside the entrance to Ginko Petrified Forest State Park.
+The Ginkgo Gem Shop stands just outside the entrance to Ginkgo Petrified Forest State Park.
 It sells a lot of petrified wood.
-But despite the colorful dinosaurs posed outside, it sells no dinosaur fossils -- because there are no dinosaur fossils in Washington State.
+But despite the colorful dinosaurs posed outside, it sells no dinosaur fossils -- because dinosaur fossils are almost nonexistent in Washington State.
 "Maybe if you dig down 15,000 feet you might find some," said Bill Rose, who owns the place.

 "I got it as bright as I could get it," said Bill.
 "They're funnier that way."